 Hosts Gene & Julie Gates

 A listener recently described Gene & Julie as, “Genuine, good people with interesting lives.”
 Gene & Julie wear many hats as radio hosts, relationship experts, restaurateurs and most importantly: parents.
-They love family life and their 13-year-old daughter Sophia is the center of their universe (she loves TWENTY ØNE PILØTS and anything Broadway).
-They’re a tight-knit family and recently made a pact to lock up their phones during dinner so they can actually talk to each other instead of looking at screens.
-It’s working… and it’s so refreshing to see something other than the tops of each other’s heads.
+They love family life and their 14-year-old daughter Sophia is the center of their universe (she loves TWENTY ØNE PILØTS and anything Broadway).
+They’re a tight-knit family and recently made a pact to ban their phones during dinner so they can actually talk to each other.
+It’s been refreshing to see something other than the tops of each other’s heads.

 GENE was raised in a small town in a red, white and blue military family & moved a lot as a child (he even lived in Japan).
-He’s passionate about the culinary arts and has been this way ever since he was a kid: when he was 14 Gene bought a beef tenderloin with his very first paycheck (who does that?).
-Today Gene is an overachiever in the kitchen.
-While creating his famous “Three-Day Burger” he makes his own catsup, mayo and buns from scratch.
+He’s been passionate about the culinary arts since as far back as he can remember.
+When he was only 14-years-old, Gene bought a beef tenderloin with his very first paycheck (who does that?).
+Today, he’s an overachiever in the kitchen.
+While creating his famous “Three-Day Burger” Gene makes his own catsup, mayo and buns from scratch.
 It literally takes him three days to pull it all together.
 But it’s SO worth it.
-He watches all the chef shows on TV: Chopped, Anthony Bourdain Parts Unknown, A Chef’s Life and Top Chef.
-Being the son of a career Army officer, Gene’s a Neat Freak and you might catch him organizing cans at the grocery store so the labels are facing forward.
-Gene has a wicked quick wit, and makes Julie and Sophia laugh so hard their sides hurt.
-And don’t feel bad if he repeatedly asks for your name… he can’t remember names due to a childhood head injury after falling out of a tree.
+He watches all the chef shows on TV: Chopped, A Chef’s Life and Top Chef.
+Being the son of a career Army officer, Gene’s a Neat Freak and while in the grocery store you might catch him organizing cans so the all labels are facing forward.
+Gene has a wicked-quick wit and makes Julie and Sophia laugh so hard their sides hurt.
+Oh, and don’t feel bad if he repeatedly asks for your name… he fell out of a tree when he was a kid and now he can’t remember people’s names.
 That injury could explain a lot of things…

 JULIE is a busy mom who is attempting to juggle career demands and family life.
 She is a recovering perfectionist who is learning “good enough” is, well, good enough.
 An eternal optimist, Julie was voted “Happiest” girl in high school and has a contagious laugh.
 She’s the person everyone goes to with their problems, so she’s a kind and compassionate listener.
 She learned her “U.N.
 Peacekeeper” skills while trying to mediate epic battles between her three younger brothers.
 Growing up in a mixed-faith household, she lights the Menorah and decorates a Christmas tree… loving spiritual traditions from all cultures.
 In her spare time, Julie enjoys studying spiritual and metaphysical topics.
 Unfortunately, for Neat Freak Gene, she leaves clutter everywhere.
 She’s a former college cheerleader and Pi Beta Phi sorority president, but today struggles to find time to exercise.
 You’ll probably find her eating sea salt caramel chocolate instead.